USS PC-823: Acquisition by South Korea

-Upon its establishment on 11 November 1945, the South Korean navy (ROKN) had only LCVPs and light wooden patrol ships at its disposal.
+Upon its establishment on 11 November 1945, the Republic of Korea Navy (ROKN) was woefully under-funded and under-equipped.
+At the outbreak of the war in June 1950, the navy consisted of the Baekdusan, other ex-US ships, and some left over vessels captured from Japan.
 The ROKN's first Chief of Naval Operations, Admiral Sohn Won-yil, emphasized the necessity of acquiring a new naval vessel.
 However, as the South Korean government could not provide either the natural resources or economic means available to purchase new ships, the ROKN decided on an independent purchase of a new vessel and organized the "Vessel Construction Finance Committee" in June 1949.
 From top officers to cadets, ROKN servicemen invested 5%~10% of their salaries to fund the purchase, with some midshipmen and their wives selling scrap metal and taking in laundry and sewing.
 After four months, the ROKN managed to raise $15,000.
 The South Korean government provided an additional $45,000 upon hearing of the ROKN's efforts, summing for a total of $60,000.

 On 17 October 1949, South Korea acquired the Ensign Whitehead (the former USS PC-823), then a training ship of the United States Merchant Marine Academy.
 Upon its purchase, the ship was initially in such a poor condition that it had to go through two months of repairs by fifteen naval officers.
-On 26 December 1949 in New York, the Ensign Whitehead was launched and christened as the ROKS Pak Tu San (PC-701), the ROKN's first ocean-going vessel.
+On 26 December 1949 in New York, the Ensign Whitehead was rechristened as the ROKS Baekdusan (PC-701), the ROKN's first ocean-going vessel.
 Sailing from New York, a 3-inch main deck gun was attached at the Pearl Harbor Naval Shipyard, and 100 shells were purchased at Guam.
-PC-701 finally arrived at Jinhae Naval Base, South Korea, on 10 April 1950, barely two months before the June 1950 outbreak of the Korean War.
+Baekdusan finally arrived at Jinhae Naval Base, South Korea, on 10 April 1950, barely two months before the outbreak of the Korean War in June 1950.